lhm-limux/reprepro-bundle-tools/docs/ConfigurationReference.md

     Suite: {{ suite }}
     Codename: {{ suite }}
     Description: merge target for {{ suite }}
-    Architectures: {{ architectures }}
+    Architectures: {{ architectures }} source
     Components: {{ components }}
     Contents: .gz .bz2
     Update: - {{ updates }}

 ### bundle_updates.skel --> *updates/bundle-compose_dynamic.conf*

 The skeleton `bundle_updates.skel` contains the definition of an update rule added to the file `repo/target/conf/updates/bundle-compose_dynamic.conf`.
-For each bundle selected for a target suite, one update rule is generated.
+*For each bundle selected* for a target suite, one update rule is generated.
 Again, the skeleton is evaluated as a jinja2 template.

 The required information about the bundles is read from the apt-repos